 SEO is the Key

 Starting a Christian Blog is such a wonderful way to share your love of Jesus with the world.
 Understanding the benefits of SEO and how to research and implement the right keywords will enable you to share His message with the entire world!
-If you are still a bit overwhelmed with the research part or with formatting your posts for SEO optimization, you might want to check out SEO Race to Page One which goes into a lot more detail (with videos) to help you bring it all together.
+If you are still a bit overwhelmed with the research part or with formatting your posts, be sure to watch this video about doing SEO keyword research for blog posts.

 Be sure to read these additional posts to help you with getting your Christian blog up and running and off to a great start!